-Homework will be assigned approximately every week, with due dates generally on Tuesdays.
+Homework will be assigned approximately every week, with due dates generally on Fridays.
 (The complete schedule will be provided in Brightspace.)
-The questions for each assignment will be posted in Brightspace, and your solutions must be scanned to a single pdf file and uploaded into Brightspace by the assignment's due date.
+The questions for each assignment will be posted in Brightspace, and your solutions must be scanned or saved to a single pdf file and uploaded into Brightspace by the assignment's due date.

-Working the assigned problems is the most important thing you can do to develop a deep understanding of electromagnetism, and is the best way to prepare for the exams.
-This material is quite mathematical, and builds on the math and physics that you learned in PHYS 2305.
+Working the assigned problems is the most important thing you can do to develop a deep understanding of the course material, and is the best way to prepare for the exams.
 You are encouraged to discuss the problems with me and with other students in the course; however, the work you hand in must be your own original work.
 Use of online homework-help sites or chat-bots, or searching for or viewing solutions to equivalent problems online, is strictly forbidden and will not prepare you well for the exams.
-If you are having difficulties with the material, please come to my office hours for individualized help.
+If you are having difficulties with the material, please talk to me for individualized help.